Dog sitting in the tropics – what you need to know

 Many rescued jungle dogs are fearful of humans to some degree.
 Most locals won't think twice about throwing stones, or even kicking a dog that is proving troublesome.
 Kids see them as something to "play" with, often without proper supervision or instruction.

-When dog sitting in tropical climates, you may notice a dog subtly cowering on a first encounter.
-Or, there may be lots of aggressive sounding barking, however, there are some simple and effective ways to deal with this to put the pets at ease and lesson any anxiety you have being around these animals.
+When you are pet sitting in the tropics, you may notice a dog subtly cowering on a first encounter.
+Or, there will be lots of aggressive sounding barking.
+But, there are some simple and effective ways to deal with this to put the pets at ease and lesson any anxiety you have being around these animals.

 House sitting with outside dogs

-We’ve been on sits where the dogs are not allowed into the house at any time and this should always be respected.
-The dogs have their routines and it’s unkind to mess with that as it will lead to confusion when the home owners return.
+We've been on pet sits where the dogs are not allowed into the house at any time and this should always be respected.
+The dogs have their routines and it's unkind to mess with that as it can lead to confusion when the home owners return.

 Eggs, however, were fair game!
 It was him and us and a case of first come, first served!